easybuilders/easybuild-tutorial/docs/2022-isc22/configuration.md

 ### `eb` command line options

-Finally, you can also configure EasyBuild by specifying one or options to the `eb` command.
+Finally, you can also configure EasyBuild by specifying one or more options to the `eb` command.

 As mentioned earlier, the values for configuration settings defined this way override the value that is specified through any other means.
 So if you want to be sure that a particular configuration setting